What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-At least a third part of the initial subscribed capital must be paid at incorporation.
-The other part and any new issuance of shares must be paid within the following year.
+There is no minimum capital amount required.
+At least one third of the initial subscribed capital must be paid at incorporation.
+The other portion and any new issuance of shares must be paid within the following year.

-Is the physical presence of incorporators / directors required in the jurisdiction for incorporation, formation or organization?
+Is the physical presence of incorporators/directors/shareholders required in the jurisdiction for incorporation, formation, or organisation?

-The execution of the private document or the public deed for the incorporation can be made by virtue of a power of attorney.
+The execution of the private document or the public deed for the incorporation can be accomplished by virtue of a power of attorney.
+There are no physical presence requirements for the directors or legal representatives.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?